 Style of Teaching

-Plato doesn’t write treatises, but writes in an indirect way, encouraging the reader to ask questions and think for himself.
+Plato didn’t write treatises and lectures, but wrote in an indirect way, encouraging the reader to ask questions and think for himself.
+Inspired by Socrates, he makes use of informal conversation and humorous anecdote.
+Like his teacher Socrates, Plato was happy to play the role of observer rather than a preacher.
 There is also signs of development and changes in thought, though some of this is due to uncertainty over whether letters ascribed to Plato, were actually written by him.
-But, like his teacher Socrates, Plato is often happy to play role of observer rather than a preacher.

 “Be kind, for everyone you meet is fighting a harder battle.”